Closer2U/joplin-plugin-draftsmith/README.md

 - Settings layout is limited by Joplin's settings API; multi-control rows are not currently implemented.
 - The plugin was built and iterated in an AI-assisted environment and should be tested carefully in your own Joplin setup.

+> **AI development disclaimer:** This plugin was developed with substantial help from AI.
+The workflow, plugin architecture, code iterations, README structure, and debugging changes were all massively assisted by an AI coding agent.
+Please review, test, and audit before relying on it for important work.